xHayden/xHayden.github.io/blog/posts/How-I-Automated-My-Studying-with-Obsidian-Mochicards-JavaScript-and-Python.md

 ---
 title: How I Automated My Studying with Obsidian and Mochi.cards
 description: >-
-  Notetaking is slow, but it can be faster with the proper strategies and tools.
-  I type notes onto Obsidian and use Mochi.card for flashcards.
+  Notetaking is slow.
+At times, painfully slow.
+I type notes onto Obsidian.md and use Mochi.cards for flashcards.
 But alone, they weren't enough.
 date: 2023-10-13T04:00:00.000Z
 tags:
   - Notetaking